While trade barriers and unfair practices take many forms, the most common examples are listed below:

 How can I insure a fair bidding process on a foreign contract?
 If your company is bidding on a foreign contract the Advocacy Center can help level the playing field.

 Is your business harmed by unfairly traded imports?
-Import Administration’s Petition Counseling experts are here to help you understand the options available under the U.S. unfair trade laws.
+Enforcement and Compliance’s Petition Counseling experts are here to help you understand the options available under the U.S. unfair trade laws.
 Our staff can assist you in understanding the petition process for an investigation of the unfairly traded imports, guide you in compiling the information necessary for a petition, and review your draft petition to help ensure it meets the requirements for a potential investigation.

-If your company is interested in tracking, researching, and/or participating in ongoing U.S. antidumping/countervailing duty proceedings, learn more about these proceedings on the Import Administration website.
+If your company is interested in tracking, researching, and/or participating in ongoing U.S. antidumping/countervailing duty proceedings, learn more about these proceedings on the Enforcement and Compliance website.